 Our weekly reports include a lot of variables that come from the back-end:

-What does the business get from using all these integrations?
+What does the business get from using mobile app retention strategies?

-By using and constantly improving engagement, we increased stickiness and minutes spent in the app by 150%.
+By using and constantly improving user engagement for mobile app, we increased stickiness and minutes spent in our product by 150%.
 It’s a great start, but still we’re at the beginning of the road, and many hypotheses aren’t proven yet, since we need more statistical significance.
 Which only means one thing: we have to learn from our success and turn it into a bigger one.

 Here at StoryTold, we believe in individualized communication.
 We believe that we can build an app, lend a helping hand that will deepen the connection between generations, and between all the estranged parents and kids in our mad digital world.